 We’ve all heard of the the experiments showing rats will do anything for a pleasure fix.
 Typically, caged rats are given access to a lever which they can press freely to give themselves drugs that activate their pleasure centers while also being able to manipulate identical levers to acquire food and water.
 Becoming addicted, the rats will hit the drug lever repeatedly, while the food and water levers often go untouched, until they drop dead from exhaustion or starvation.
 It has largely been assumed humans would do pretty much the same if given the chance.

-In his book, This Is Your Brain On Joy, Dr. Earl Henslin tells of one researcher, Bruce Alexander, who noticed a flaw in the experiments.
+In his book, This Is Your Brain on Joy: A Revolutionary Program for Balancing Mood, Restoring Brain Health, and Nurturing Spiritual Growth, Dr. Earl Henslin tells of one researcher, Bruce Alexander, who noticed a flaw in the experiments.
 The rat participants in the studies were isolated in their cages with nothing else to do but press the lever. ”If I was strapped down alone in a cage, I’d probably want to get high too,” he thought.

 Alexander conducted his own similar experiments.
 However, one group of rats were placed in a specially designed “rat park,” which was spacious and brightly colored with running wheels, toys, mazes, abundant, good food and water and even other rats with which to socialize and mate.
 He put the control group of rats alone in bare cages as in the past experiments.